ahmibr/ELC325-Digital-Communication/README.md

 *The following simulation is done using MATLAB R2016a Simulink, some results may differ if rerun in another version*

-Each model is available in its folder (i.e. BPSK model can be found at BPSK/BPSK.slx)
+Each model is available in its corresponding folder (i.e. BPSK model can be found at BPSK/BPSK.slx)

 ---